El Paso seeks info in hit-and-run crash in east El Paso that critically injured man - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — New information was released about what happens inside and outside the "mansion parties" in east El Paso.
 The affidavits explains in detail what's happening at the parties and how deputies are overwhelmed in responding to the parties.
 The house where the for-profit "mansion parties"...

-El Paso man accused of punching Border Patrol agent in face arrested by FBI
+FBI says El Paso man punched Border Patrol Agent in the face

-EL PASO, Texas (KFOX14/CBS4) — A 31-year-old man from El Paso was arrested and accused of punching a Border Patrol agent in the face according to the FBI El Paso Field Office.
-Alejandro Morales was arrested by the Federal Bureau of Investigation (FBI) on Sunday.
-According to the FBI,...
+EL PASO, Texas -- An El Paso man is accused of punching a Border Patrol Agent in the face early Sunday morning.
+According to the FBI, agents arrested 31-year-old Alejandro Morales and changed him with assault.
+Officials say Morales told a Border Patrol Agent that he didn't have to follow...

 Socorro ISD fires chief of police Jose Castorena

-Note: Update: One man dead in shooting in central El Paso